symbuzzer/android-qpst-tool/README.md

 ## How to use:
 - Download latest apk file from [releases page](https://github.com/symbuzzer/android-qpst-tool/releases).
 - Install it on your rooted Android device.
-- Give it root permission
+- Give it root permission.
+- For using "Erase EFS" and "Reboot" options, click its button and when it indicates red press and hold same button again.

 ## Features:
 - Activating QPST (QUALCOMM DIAG) mode with one click.